 - check in with your probation department.2

-The device’s main job is to detect violations of the restrictions placed upon you by the court in exchange for not having to go to jail or prison.
+The device’s primary function is to detect violations of the restrictions imposed by the court in exchange for avoiding jail or prison.
 Courts take violations very seriously, and you could face:

 - revocation of your “house arrest” or home detention;